Because I/O operations are usually slow and have side effect.

 Stack

-Let’s look at the three different pieces we have in our system, namely producer
+Let’s look at the three different pieces we have in our system, namely producer, consumer and orchestration.

 Producer